West Breifne: Plantations of Leitrim

-Brian meanwhile continued to languish in prison, writing to Charles I and other English officials, petitioning them for a speedy trial so he could face his accusers, secure his freedom and recover his land.
-Ignorant of what had transpired in Leitrim in his absence, he also wrote to Chief Minister George Villiers, who had been given 4,500 acres of O’Rourke’s estate, pleading for a trial which he never received.
+Brian meanwhile continued to languish in prison, writing to King Charles I and other English officials, petitioning them for a speedy trial so he could face his accusers, secure his freedom and recover his land.
+Ignorant of what had transpired in County Leitrim in his absence, he also wrote to Buckingham, the effective chief minister, who had been given 4,500 acres of O’Rourke's estate, pleading for a trial which he never received.
 He died in the Tower of London in December 1641, having spent 22 of his 42-year life in prison.

 The last legacy of the Dromahair O’Rourke lords during the plantations was the land allocated to their widows.
 Mary O’Donnell, mother of Brian and Aedh and widow of King Tadhg (1603–1605) was granted 1,600 acres and Mary Maguire, widow of King Brian Óg (1591–1603) was granted 700.
-Tiernan, grandson of King Feidhlimidh (1528–1536) the last of the Carha line, was granted land in the Barony of Rosclogher in 1622 and in 1629 Shane Óg, descendant of the Carrigallen O'Rourkes, received 1,800 acres in Carrigallen.
+Tiernan, grandson of King Feidhlimidh (1528–1536), the last of the Carha line, was granted land in the Barony of Rosclogher in 1622 and in 1629 Shane Óg, descendant of the Carrigallen O'Rourkes, received 1,800 acres in Carrigallen.
 Three other natives of former West Breifne; Elizabeth Duff, Catherine Glanchy and Mary Crofton were granted 4,000 acres between them.
-The largest landowner was Scottish noble Frederick Hamilton, who founded Manorhamilton on the banks of the Owenbeg River.
+The largest landowner was Scottish noble Sir Frederick Hamilton, who founded Manorhamilton on the banks of the Owenbeg River.
 He received 6,500 acres but would later grow this to over 18,000 acres.

-Many stately homes and large castles such as Parke's Castle, Manorhamilton Castle and Lough Rynn Castle were built by British Protestant settlers during the plantations.
+Many stately homes and large castles, such as Parke's Castle, Manorhamilton Castle and Lough Rynn Castle, were built by British Protestant settlers during the plantations.
 By 1641, 63.5% of County Leitrim was owned by Protestants and 31.1% was owned by Catholics, with 5.3% not surveyed.
 Following the Cromwellian conquest of Ireland from 1649 to 1653 and the subsequent Down Survey of 1656–1658, a nationwide survey which measured the land which was to be forfeited by the native Irish, the land held by settlers would increase even further.
 By 1670 the land held by Catholics in Leitrim had fallen to 8%, with 86.3% held by Protestants and 5.6% not surveyed.